CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/notes.md

 - Identify the syntactic features of a variable declaration
 - Explain why we use variable declarations
 - Define the term “implementation opaque”
+- Describe what template literals do
+- Create strings using variables and template literals
 - Explain how we use basic arithmetical operators
 - Evaluate basic JavaScript expressions using the Node REPL
 - Predict the result of evaluating an expression in JavaScript